limo1996/ProgramVerification1/results/README.md

 ### Sudoku performance

+After successful validation of our sudoku implementation we have decided to test the performance of selected solver configurations.
+It turned out that there is no clear winner.
+Formula is in every sudoku almost identical except the conjoined literals that are part of initial number distribution over grid.
+It is interesting to see that these small modifications caused different performances of solvers.
+We have picked few represenatives that represent patterns that repeat in results.
+Two most common patterns are where DPLL Baseline is much faster than others (sudoku 9 and 10) and pattern where DPLL Baseline is much slower than other three (suduko 35 and 38).

 | Sudoku test        | DPLL Baseline   | DPLL Without Pure   | CDCL Baseline | CDCL Without Learning |
 | ------------------ |:---------------:| ------------------:|:-------------:|:----------------------:|